 It has vent holes at the top and bottom, which means improved airflow.

-The firepit is designed to bring hot air from the bottom and push it up to the top, where it re-enters and creates what they call a ‘secondary burn’.
+The firepit is designed to suck rising hot air from the bottom and push it up to the top, where it re-enters and creates what they call a ‘secondary burn’.

-This added hot air makes the firepit burn significantly hotter than traditional campfires, virtually eliminating smoke and creating finer ashes.
+This secondary burn feature makes the firepit burn significantly hotter than traditional campfires, virtually eliminating smoke and creating finer ashes.

 This innovation, which has been around for a while in more traditional (indoor) wood-burning stoves, also means that Solo Stoves burn ultra-efficiently.